Textualize/textual/docs/widgets/text_area.md

 Themes give you control over the look and feel, including syntax highlighting, the cursor, selection, gutter, and more.

+#### Default theme

+The default `TextArea` theme is called `css`.
+This a theme which takes values entirely from CSS.
+This means that the default appearance of the widget fits nicely into a standard Textual application, and looks right on both dark and light mode.

+More complex applications such as code editors, will likely want to use pre-defined themes such as `monokai`.
+This involves using a `TextAreaTheme` object, which we cover in detail below.
+This allows full customization of the `TextArea`, including syntax highlighting, at the code level.

 #### Using builtin themes

 The initial theme of the `TextArea` is determined by the `theme` parameter.